Thibaud-TR/Thibaud-TR/README.md

 # 👋 Welcome to My GitHub Profile!

 Hi, I'm Thibaud, a chemical engineer with strong skills in problem-solving, project management, and data analysis.
-After several years in chemistry, I've transitioned to data analysis.
+After several years in chemistry, I've transitioned to data science.
 Throughout my career, I've worked with data to optimize processes and interpret trends.
 My goal is to combine my scientific background with data analysis to solve complex problems and support decision-making.

 ## 💻 Technical Skills